Ever wondered what it takes to move your church to the next level — how to improve your church — to make it better and more effective to mission?

-Investing in children is a must for any church looking to reach families.
+At the end of the day investing in children is a must for any church looking to reach families, young and old.
 Many people looking for a church home will base their decision simply on the children’s ministry.

-So what are you doing now to stay relevant in our media-driven society?
-That’s the biggest thing churches have to constantly evaluate.
+So, what are you doing now to stay relevant in our kid-centric-media-driven society?
+When a pastor is considering all the areas of ministry, that’s one the biggest thing churches have to constantly evaluate.

-With access to all the latest gadgets and videos, children now look to those things for their source of entertainment…
+Frankly, every church has a phenomenal opportunity in ministry to children.
+With access to all the latest gadgets and videos, children now look to the latest and greatest for their source of entertainment…

-…which means churches must look for ways to use the latest technology to reach and connect with kids at church.
+Churches that look for ways to use the latest technology to reach and connect with kids at church win – plain and simple!

 Preaching obviously has massive importance for the church.
 We all know that to be true.

-… or if you’re not the primary communicator, how can you kindly provide feedback for the preaching without stepping on someone else’s toes?
+… and if you’re not the primary communicator, how can you kindly provide feedback for the preaching without stepping on someone else’s toes, namely the pastor’s?

 For most churches, the topic simply goes unaddressed.
 But it shouldn’t be that way.
-If all other areas are on the table, the preaching should be, too.
+It is too important.
+If all other areas of ministry are on the table, the preaching should be, too.

 5. Church Website

-Your church website is the very first impression many people have of your church before they even come to your facility.
-In fact, many people will base their decision as to whether or not they’ll come to your church simply by looking at your website.
+Your website is the very first impression people have of your church before they even come to your facility.
+In fact, many people will base their decision as to whether or not they’ll come visit your church simply by going to your website.

-Whether you follow our website tips or have some other way to evaluate your website, the key is someone needs to be looking at it.
+You need to check out the website tips we’ve written or have some other way to evaluate your website, the key is someone needs to be looking at it.